Memorabilia Sales

 This original flyer measures 8.25 x 11 inches (21 x 28 cm) and is printed on plain paper.
 It is in near-mint condition.
 Price: $29.
 Contact me for more information or to purchase.

-Print condition is fine plus.
-There are two staple holes in the upper left corner, outside the image area.
-The lower left corner is creased, also outside the image area.
+Print condition is excellent, with just a small bend on lower left corner outside of the image area.
+The name of the previous owner is stamped on the back.
 The Troy Street Images watermark does not appear on the actual photo.
-Price: $18.
+Price: $19.
 Contact me for more information or to purchase.

 Flyer: Newport Jazz Festival, Newport RI, July 1970